-Semenggoh Wildlife Centre, also known as Semenggoh Nature Reserve is a safe haven orangutan sanctuary for gorgeous great apes, which also allows tourists to responsibly get a glimpse of these incredibly endangered species.
+Semenggoh Wildlife Centre, also known as Semenggoh Nature Reserve is a safe haven for these troubled gorgeous great apes, which also allows visitors to responsibly get a glimpse of these incredibly endangered species.

 I don’t mess about when it comes to chasing my goals and a common theme on my travel bucket list is witnessing wild animals in their natural habitat (for better or worse).
 I will never lose my enthusiasm for this, but for me, animals that are closer in lineage to us humans, such as any family of apes are always going to stand out.

-I had already been acquainted with the adorable, suicidal Tarsier of the Philippines and also the other monkeys that are only native to the 3 nations that govern Borneo; the wonderful willy-nosed Proboscis Monkeys!
+I had already been acquainted with the adorable, suicidal Tarsier of the Philippines, seen a silverback gorilla in the Ugandan rainforest and also the other monkeys that reside in the 3 nations that govern Borneo; the wonderful willy-nosed Proboscis Monkeys!

 When it comes to Orangutans, these distant relatives of ours are native to Indonesia and Malaysia and are found only in the rainforests of Borneo and Sumatra.
 So after some solid research, I decided to check out Semenggoh Wildlife Centre and see if it was worth the glowing reviews.

 I learned a lot and I got to see way more of the hairy locals than I expected.
-I embraced my superpower of asking the staff at Semenggoh multiple annoying questions before, during and after my visit and put the answers in a blog post, especially for you.
+I embraced my superpower of asking the staff at Semenggoh multiple annoying questions before, during and after my visit (God bless them) and put the answers in a blog post, especially for you.

 Background of Semenggoh Wildlife Centre